What are prepositions?

 Prepositions are linking words in a sentence.
 We use prepositions to explain where things are in time or space.
 Prepositions tell us where something is (for example, beside, under, on, against, beneath or over) or when something is happening (for example: until, during, after, before or more specifically 'on Christmas Day', 'at twelve o'clock' or 'in August').

 When and how are children taught about prepositions in primary school?

 In the Foundation Stage, children may be asked to describe the position of an object, using words such as next to, under, in, on, opposite, beside, etc. This will help them expand their vocabulary which will in turn improve their speaking and writing.

-By Year 6 children are expected to know the difference between a preposition (used before a noun; for example: 'I sat before the fire.') and a subordinating connective (used to introduce a subordinate clause; for example: 'I had to learn the vocabulary before I could complete my homework.').
+By Year 6 children are expected to know the difference between a preposition (used before a noun; for example: 'I sat before the fire.') and a subordinating conjunction (used to introduce a subordinate clause; for example: 'I had to learn the vocabulary before I could complete my homework.').